KaisenAmin/Config/README.md

     }
     ```

-5.  example below shows how to use the sectionCount function to count the sections in the configuration file:
+5.  example below shows how to use the "sectionCount" function to count the sections in the configuration file:

     ```c
     #include <stdio.h>